Bezronczek/schedule_barbershop/README.md

 # schedule_barbershop
-Project dropped in the middle of works.
-Has a lot of bug and incomplete code
+Project dropped in the middle of work.
+Has a lot of bugs and incomplete code

 ## Server